-In a scenario involving cryogenic temperature exposure, the risk to an undamaged DOT-113 specification tank car is the embrittlement of the car's outer tank carbon steel due to exposure to the extremely cold temperatures; the inner stainless-steel tank will not be affected.
-As stated previously, if a DOT-113 specification tank car has its outer tank compromised, the car would lose its insulating vacuum and would eventually start to build pressure within the product tank.
+In a scenario involving cryogenic temperature exposure, the risk to an undamaged DOT-113 specification tank car is the embrittlement of the tank car's outer tank carbon steel due to exposure to the extremely cold temperatures; the inner stainless-steel tank will not be affected.
+As stated previously, if a DOT-113 specification tank car has its outer tank compromised, it would lose its insulating vacuum and would eventually start to build pressure within the product tank.
 This pressure build would lead to the activation of the tank car's PRDs and the controlled venting of LNG vapors.

-Incident data with (non-LNG) hazard materials may suggest that incidents involving rail tank cars can lead to a larger area of consequence as compared to hazard areas arising from incidents involving MC-338s cargo tank motor vehicles.
+Incident data with (non-LNG) hazard materials may suggest that incidents involving rail tank cars can lead to a larger area of consequence as compared to hazard areas arising from incidents involving MC-338s cargo tank motor vehicles (or ISO portable tanks moved by rail).
 This is because of the larger volume of LNG in each tank car compared to that in a MC-338 cargo tank.
 However, the impact on people may be more (depending upon the location of the accident) in the case of a cargo tank because of the highway proximity to densely populated areas compared to the location of rail tracks.
 It is also noted that highway incidents in general are more common than rail incidents; so PHMSA assumes that this trend applies regardless of the cargo.
-9 Therefore, PHMSA believes that from on overall risk to the public perspective rail transportation is still the safest and preferred option considering the quantity and distance transported.
+11 Therefore, PHMSA believes that from an overall risk to the public perspective rail transportation is a safer option considering the quantity and distance transported.